 "The biggest money mistake I ever made was not starting to invest earlier."

 "Start investing even a tiny amount early, and you can be a millionaire by the time you retire."

 Earlier this week I was on a panel for the Oregon Entrepreneurs Network about preparing for investment.
 I sat on the panel with Brad Zenger who happens to chair our Board,and Terry St. Marie, who is one of our investors (indirectly through the Oregon Angel Fund).

-We had lunch and a conversation with 15 early stage entrepreneurs, almost all . . .
+We had lunch and a conversation with 15 early stage . . .